 20. Old Orange County Courthouse

-Located in Santa Ana’s historic district, the Old Courthouse Museum opened in 1901 and features temporary and permanent exhibits on local history as well as the Orange County archives.
+Located in Santa Ana’s historic district, the Old Courthouse Museum opened in 1901 and featured temporary and permanent exhibits on local history and the Orange County archives.

 21. Orange County History Center

 The Orange County History Center is where history buffs study historical papers, photographs, and more.
 With their interactive exhibits, visitors can explore artifacts from the past and learn how people live and developed the local area.
 This museum is guaranteed to provide you with a unique experience.

 If you can’t decide what to do on vacation with your kids, a local zoo like the Orange County Zoo is always a good decision.
 The Orange County Zoo, located inside Irvine Regional Park, features a 477-acre setting of animals native to the southwestern United States.
 There are mountain lions, black bears, bald eagles, ocelots, porcupines, and barnyard animals at the Orange County Zoo.

 Gather some baskets and pick to your heart’s (and stomach’s) content at Tanaka Farms U-pick farm in Irvine.
 Depending on the season, you can pick strawberries or pumpkins.
 There’s also a gift shop and a walk-up market if you let someone else pick instead.